Choosing the Right Grinder Type for Cannabis

 Consider your preferences for durability, aesthetics, and cleanliness when deciding on the material of your grinder.

-Related Article: Owning a Weed Grinder: Pros and Cons
+Related Article: Owning an Herb Grinder: Pros and Cons

 Size of the Grinder